 This article is going to go over what to consider with your projector as well as the steps for getting it set up including mounting your projector, connecting it to your computer, and connecting the audio so that church members can see and hear your multi-media ministry.

 Things To Consider In A Church Projector Installation

 You’ll want to make sure that the projector is going to be bright enough to project well in the room.
-With that in mind, if you haven’t purchased your projector already it will be a good idea to make sure you know the size of the room you need a projector for, as that will affect the amount of lumens that are needed for the projector to work well.
+With that in mind, if you haven’t purchased your projector already, it will be a good idea to make sure you know the size of the room you need a projector for, as that will affect the number of lumens that are required for the projector to work well.

-A small room isn’t going to need a very high number of lumens to work well, but in a larger space it may be likely you need to spend more on a projector that will have the strength to work from a farther distance and in a bigger space.
+A small room isn’t going to need a very high number of lumens to work well, but in a larger space, it may be likely you need to spend more on a projector that will have the strength to work from a farther distance and in a more significant area.

 When shopping for a projector, make sure you read my buyers guide.
 It goes over the all the considerations you need to consider when purchasing a projector.

-In some cases, there are projectors that have an ability to work well even if they aren’t centered exactly in front of the screen.
+In some cases, some projectors have an ability to work well even if they aren’t centered precisely in front of the screen.
 This is known as a lens tilt.
 If for some reason you don’t have the space free to have it mounted directly in front of the screen it would be worthwhile to look into this option.